clap-rs/clap-www/sponsor/content/about/about.md

 Sponsors are the life blood of this project.
 They provide the means to cover fixed costs such as domains, server expenses, and recording or development equipment.

-All contributes are greatly appreciated in a way words can not accurately reflect!
+All contributions are greatly appreciated in a way words can not accurately reflect!

 #### Recurring Contributions